kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 <!-- Paper 1 -->
 <b>From Boom to Bust and Beyond: A Longitudinal Analysis of NFT Collector Performance</b>
 - <b>YoungJin Kwon</b>, Teng Ye, and Alok Gupta
-- In preparation for a submission to Information Systems Research
+- In preparation for a submission to <i>Information Systems Research<i>
 - Presented at WISE 2024
 - Presented at INFORMS ISR - ISS Paper Development Workshop 2024
 - Presented at WITS 2023